nlamirault/scame/README.md

     $ make test

-You could launch some unit tests using tags :
+You could lau some unit tests using tags :

     $ make test-tag tag=config